My personal interests are varied and range from cooking to writing to photography.

 Enjo Cleaning Products

 You can clean the world with Enjo by becoming an Enjo Consultant.
 Enjo are members of the Direct Sales Association (DSA).
 It can be free to join Enjo if you book parties in your first six weeks.
 The Enjo starter kit contains products and equipment worth £500, so it's worth finding out how to do this.
-Enjo have been enjoying recent growth as more people are interested in eco-friendly cleaning products and are choosing a green route for their families.
+Enjo has been enjoying recent growth as more people are interested in eco-friendly cleaning products and are choosing a green route for their families.

 Mary Kay Cosmetics